KCPR’s DJ Ridsdale sat down with local rockers Shoot the Mariner to discuss music, touring, and their upcoming gig at Shabang IX.

 Matt: That was my favorite show on the tour.

-Ridsdale: You mentioned Honestly, Nothing and a few local artists, so going off of the more local topics, do you think local scene in San Luis Obispo has a defined sound?
+Ridsdale: You mentioned Honestly, Nothing and a few local artists, so going off of the more local topics, do you think the local scene in San Luis Obispo has a defined sound?

 Daryl: When I started going to Cal Poly, there was a big ambient scene, and that was mostly with non-Cal Poly students.
 That was a big thing for a while.